-Consider the following steps and recommendations Existing control measures in place Any additional Controls and actions required Action by who?
+Consider the following steps recommendations and Existing control measures in place Any additional Controls and actions required Action by who?
 Action by when?
-Date action completed classrooms, such as in corridors and communal areas where social distancing cannot easily be maintained.
-Face coverings do not need to be worn by pupils when outdoors on the premises.
-In addition, we now also recommend in those schools, that face coverings should be worn in classrooms or during activities unless social distancing can be maintained.
-This does not apply in situations where wearing a face covering would impact on the ability to take part in exercise or strenuous activity, for example in PE lessons.
-In primary schools, we recommend that face coverings should be worn by staff and adult visitors in situations where social distancing between adults is not possible (for example, when moving around in corridors and communal areas).
-Children in primary school do not need to wear a face covering.
-We are taking this additional precautionary measure for a limited time during this period of high coronavirus (COVID-19) prevalence in the community.
-These measures will be in place until Easter.
-As with all measures, we will keep it under review and update guidance at that point.
-Check availability and supply of PPE.
-The majority of staff in education settings will not require PPE beyond what they would normally need for their work, even if they are not always able to maintain a distance of 2 metres from others.
-PPE is only needed in a very small number of cases including: Children, young people and students whose care routinely already involves the use of PPE due to their Supply of masks, gloves and aprons to be available in each primary classroom, secondary staff workrooms, admin office, premises office and leadership offices for staff to use as and when required These are updated as and when they need replacing All classrooms to have a telephone SLT member to be contacted via telephone or walkie talkie if a child or adult displays symptoms.
+Date action completed wear a mask when in communal areas, include corridors, staff workrooms, sta area and in CW for secondary pupils Check availability and supply of PPE.
+T staff in education settings will not require PPE beyond what they would r for their work, even if they are not alwa maintain a distance of 2 metres from c only needed in a very small number of including: Children, young people and students w routinely already involves the use of PP intimate care needs should continue to care in the same way if a child, young person or other learner unwell with symptoms of coronavirus w setting and needs direct personal care or return home.
+A face mask should be wor supervising adult if a distance of 2 metre is an splashing to the eyes, for example from spitting, or vomiting, then eye protection be worn. froom, dining regularly.
+Staff and pupils in the secondary phase, communal areas must wear a mask.
+Masks are optional for wearing in the classrooms at secondary.
+Facilities Manager has ensured that premises team and staff who may need to be in close contact with an unwell child have masks, gloves and aprons.
+Supply of masks, gloves and aprons to be available in each primary classroom, secondary staff workrooms, admin office, premises office and leadership offices for staff to use as and when required These are updated as and when required These are updated as and when they need replacing All classrooms to have a telephone SLT member to be contacted via telephone or walkie talkie if a child or adult displays symptoms.
 SLT member to ensure PPE is worn and collect child and take to medical room Medical room to have clear signage if it has been used by a child or adult showing symptoms to ensure it is not used.
 Signage to indicate when the cleaning of an area has been complete and the time it was cleaned PPE to worn by all staff when administering first aid at which requires the adult to be in close contact to the child Students will be asked to remove masks once they are on school premises.
 If they are disposable there will be a bin at each entrance.
-CL/Ex Co-HT will have 1::1 discussions with any members of staff wishing to wear a mask on a day-to-day basis If any of the younger children or SEN students need changing or any other intimate care, then PPE will be provided for staff.
-Year 7 and above students will be asked to wear face coverings in school at all times unless it is PE.
-Current guidance since 17th May, face coverings are optional in the classrooms for pupils and staff but still encouraged in busy communal areas where it is difficult to SD.
+Leadership First aiders LSAs